ARM-software/acle/main/acle.md

 * Added description of SVE reinterpret intrinsics.
 * Changes and fixes for [Function Multi Versioning](#function-multi-versioning):
   * Combination of attributes `target_version` and `target_clones` is allowed.
-  * Clarify the existance of a single default version across all translation units with the explicitly provided version being the preferred in case `target_version` and `target_clones` are mixed.
+  * Clarify the existence of a single default version across all translation units with the explicitly provided version being the preferred in case `target_version` and `target_clones` are mixed.
-  * Emphasise that all instances of the versions share the same calling convention.
+  * Emphasize that all instances of the versions share the same calling convention.
   * Changed the mangling rules [Name mangling](#name-mangling), such that feature names are appended in lexicographic order, not in priority order.
   * Mangled names contain a unique set of features (no duplicates).